christian-vorhemus/speechrecognition-luis/README.md

 Replace luisAppId, subscriptionKey, openweathermapKey with your own values.
 Build the project.

 When the app opens, click on the microphone icon and ask a weather related question (e.g. "What's the weather in Vienna today?").
 Make sure that your device has a microphone.

+## Additional Information

+This app uses Template 10.
+If you want to find out more about T10, take a look at this [MVA course](https://mva.microsoft.com/en-us/training-courses/getting-started-with-template-10-16336).